Change Desktop Layout

 For example, to minimize the Current Folder browser, at top right of the Current Folder browser, click the button and select Minimize.
 The Current Folder browser minimizes to the left side of the screen.

 To open a minimized tool temporarily on the desktop, click the tool.
 To restore the tool to its original size, double click the tool.
-You also can click the button and select Restore.
+Alternatively, you can click the button and select Restore.

 In MATLAB Online, to minimize a tool, collapse the panel where the tool resides.
 For example, if the MATLAB Online desktop is in the default layout with the Current Folder browser in the left panel, hide the Current Folder browser by clicking the button at the bottom left corner of the panel.
 To restore it, click the button.
 If the left or right panel contains multiple tools, you can minimize an individual tool by clicking the button to the left of its title bar.
 Multiple tools in the bottom panel display as tabs and cannot be minimized.